avaldebe/PMserial/examples/HardwareSerial/README.md

 The Serial1 default pins are used by the flash.
 Using them will cause a crash, see espressif/arduino-esp32#148.
 It is possible to define alternative pines by calling

 ```Arduino
 Serial1.begin(baud_rate, config, <rxPin>, <txPin>)
 ````

-Alas, this option is not supported by PMSerail.
+Alas, this option is not supported by PMSerial.
 Therefore, this example uses Serial2 instead.

 ```bash
 # compile